-The provision for income taxes was higher in fiscal 2019 as compared to fiscal 2018 due to higher foreign earnings.
-In both fiscal 2019 and 2018, we released tax benefits related to final tax assessments from the Swiss tax authorities for the period from fiscal 2011 through fiscal 2017, which decreased our foreign taxes.
+The provision for income taxes was lower in fiscal 2020 as compared to fiscal 2019 due to lower foreign earnings in fiscal 2020.
+In both fiscal 2020 and 2019, we released tax benefits related to final tax assessments from the Swiss tax authorities for the period from fiscal 2018 and 2017, respectively which decreased our foreign taxes for such periods.